 Liminality is an online quarterly magazine of speculative poetry edited by Shira Lipkin and Mattie Joiner.
 We are very pleased to meet you.
 We’re looking for speculative literary poems that touch the heart as much as the head; poems of the liminal, the fluid, and the fantastic.
 We’d love to see work that shifts shape, refuses to be to be easily pinned down or categorised.
 We actively welcome diversity; we want to hear new as well as established voices.
 Tell us tales we thought we knew, the way only you can tell them.
 Give us new myths.

 Liminality pays $10 per poem, for first worldwide publication rights and non-exclusive anthology rights.

 We will be open:

 April 1 – May 31

 July 1 – August 31

 October 1 – November 30

-To submit, send up to three poems to liminalitypoetry AT gmail.com with the subject line “SUBMISSION – [your name]”.
+To submit, send up to five poems to liminalitypoetry AT gmail.com with the subject line “SUBMISSION – [your name]”.
 Please include your poems in the body of the e-mail; if you have formatting that makes that untenable, you may attach the poem as an .rtf.
 You may send up to five poems per reading period.
 We do not accept reprints or simultaneous submissions.
 (If the poem has been publicly viewable online, yes, it would be a reprint.)
 “Dear Editors”, “Dear Mattie and Shira”, and “Dear Shira and Mattie” are all fine as forms of address.